-Pursuant to Article L. 22-10-34(II) of the French Commercial Code, the Shareholders approve the components of the total compensation and benefits of any kind paid during or awarded for the year ended December 31, 2022 to Mr. Luc de Chammard, as presented in the "Compensation paid or awarded during or for 2022 to executive officers, benefits and other commitments" in the "Report on compensation" section in the "Compensation and benefits of corporate officers" chapter of the Corporate Governance Report of the 2022 Universal Registration Document.
+Pursuant to Article L. 22-10-34(II) of the French Commercial Code, the Shareholders approve the components of the total compensation and benefits of any kind paid during or awarded for the year ended December 31, 2023 to Mr. Luc de Chammard, as presented in the Corporate Governance Report.